 - · changes in legislation;

 - credit;

 - currency;

 - cybersecurity;

 - derivatives transactions;

 - fixed income investments;

 - foreign investments;

 - fund of funds;

 - indexing;

 - interest rates;

-- issuer concentration\;
+- issuer concentration;

 - large investor;

 - mortgage related securities and asset backed securities; and

 - securities lending, repurchase and reverse repurchase transactions.

-\During the 12-month period immediately preceding April 17, 2024, up to 10.96% of the Portfolio's net asset value was invested in CAD Units of BMO Mid Provincial Bond Index ETF, up to 14.06% of the Portfolio's net asset value was invested in CAD Units of BMO Mid Federal Bond Index ETF, and up to 14.68% of the Portfolio's net asset value was invested in CAD Units and Accumulating Units of BMO Short Federal Bond Index ETF.
+During the 24-month period immediately preceding April 16, 2025, up to 10.96% of the Portfolio's net asset value was invested in CAD Units of BMO Mid Provincial Bond Index ETF, up to 14.06% of the Portfolio's net asset value was invested in CAD Units of BMO Mid Federal Bond Index ETF, up to 14.68% of the Portfolio's net asset value was invested in CAD Units and Accumulating Units of BMO Short Federal Bond Index ETF, and up to 10.14% of the Portfolio's net asset value was invested in Province of Ontario, Senior, Unsecured Notes, 4.150%.